zhiming99/rpc-frmwrk/README.md

 ---
 [`Mon Jul 31 2021 10:23:00 AM Beijing`]
 1. Made the connection limiter to work.
 Time to merge the `rfcdev` to the master branch.
+2. Will add some config options to the config dialog, to wrap up `rfcdev`.
+3. Next, we will move on to develop the python's generator.

 [`Mon Jul 26 2021 08:20:46 PM Beijing`]
 1. Added a round-robin task-scheduler to the `reqfwdr` as the solution of the starving issue.
 After having fixed some stable issues, and some old bugs, the starving issue is now eliminated from the `reqfwdr`.
 2. still, the connection-limiter on the bridge side is yet to add.
 Let me do some research to get it done.